bsc-iitm/soft-engg-project-jan-2023-group-14/Project_Work/code/readme.md

-code files will be added here. frontend and backend
+Final code files will be added here.

+- How to set up environment and start app
+- node setup
+- pip setup
+- frontend code
+- backend code